-Big Bend Trail Loop is accessible from Laguna Canyon Road and, for the first and last 1/4 – 1/2 a mile, the noise from the road is still audible.
-However, as you continue the steep incline at the entrance of the loop, you will be utterly ill-prepared for the sweeping views that grow more stunning the further you go up.
+Big Bend Trail Loop is accessible from Laguna Canyon Road and, as you the steep incline at its entrance, you will be ill-prepared for the sweeping views.

 Big Bend Trail parking lot is on the right-hand side of Laguna Canyon, as you are driving towards Laguna Beach.
 Close in proximity to Willow Canyon Staging Area, where you can access the Stage Coach to Laurel Canyon Trail, the paid parking is just a stone’s throw West.
 We arrived at 11:30 am and were just able to get a parking spot.
 Like all the trails near the beach in Orange County, parking for Big Bend fills up fast, so get there early.